orion996/CPE400CodingProject/README.md

 Then enter a source Router and a destination router.

 ## Config File
-FORMAT: <Id of Router A> <Id of Router B> <Bandwidth of the edge>; The number of vertices inthe graph is defined in the main function;
+FORMAT: Id of Router A   Id of Router B   Bandwidth of the edge The number of vertices inthe graph is defined in the main function;